 Blanche" - Sensational Soil

-Tucked away on Provence's doorstep and at the heart of the Crozes Hermitage vineyards, a region rich in tastes, smells and flavours, the "Terre Blanche" quarry deposit was formed several million years ago.
+Tucked away on Provence's doorstep and at the heart of the Crozes Hermitage vineyards, a region rich in tastes, smells and flavours, the "Terre Blanche" or "White Earth" quarry deposit was formed several million years ago.
 The "Terre Blanche" Le Panyol work with has since been refined by the passage of time and the elements: abundant sunshine, occasionally brisk winds and ancient streams and rivers so common to the area.

-Used for thousands of years to produce pottery for cooking, 'Terre Blanche" has been a prime element of cooking ceramics in France since the Roman era.
+Used for thousands of years to produce pottery for cooking, "Terre Blanche" has been a prime element of cooking ceramics in France since the Roman era.

 Refined Soil, Unique Clay

-The presence of Kaolin gives the clay it's white colour.
+- The presence of Kaolin gives the clay it's white colour.

-High aluminium oxide content makes the clay resistant to heat exceeding 1630°C. It is a refractory clay.
+- High aluminium oxide content makes the clay resistant to heat exceeding 1630°C. It is a refractory clay.

-Containing no iron oxide, the clay doesn't distort the taste of food...
+- Containing no iron oxide, the clay doesn't distort the taste of food.

-Although "Terre Blanche" has been used to produce ovens and refractory earthenware products since the 19th Century, our quarry is the only one still in use for this type of production.
+Although "Terre Blanche" has been used to produce ovens and refractory earthenware products since the 19th Century, Le Panyol's quarry is the only one still in use for this type of production.
 With centuries of tradition behind them, Le Panyol is passionate about their heritage and thrilled to carry on producing earthenware goods using the "Terre Blanche" of Larnage.

-A clay to preserve
+A Clay to Preserve